algosup/2023-2024-project-5-flutter-team-3/Documents/TechnicalSpecification/TechnicalSpecification.md

 #### **C. Working Environment**

+###### ➭ <ins>Usage:</ins>

-To work on the project, we will need to have a working environment.
+To work on the project, we will need to have a suitable working environment.
 Here is the working environment we will use:
-- Flutter SDK: The Flutter SDK is the software development kit that allows us to create Flutter applications.
+- **Flutter SDK:** The Flutter SDK is the software development kit that allows us to create Flutter applications.
 We will use the latest version of the Flutter SDK to create the application.
-- Visual Studio Code: Visual Studio Code is the integrated development environment that allows us to create Flutter applications.
+- **Visual Studio Code:** Visual Studio Code is the integrated development environment that allows us to create Flutter applications.
-- Android Studio: Android Studio is the integrated development environment that allows us to create Android applications.
+- **Android Studio:** Android Studio is the integrated development environment that allows us to create Android applications.
 We will use Android Studio to create various virtual devices to test the application.

+###### ➭ <ins>Installation:</ins>

 For a complete installation guide, please refer to the [Flutter documentation](https://flutter.dev/docs/get-started/install).
 Or follow the following video tutorials: